mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Forearm snap-blades: These are essentially like spurs, only they’re external—painless to install or remove.
 A forearm sheath conceals three blades that can be extended or retracted via wireless link or muscle movement commands.

-Wireless: Readying the forearm snap blades is a Free Action instead of a Simple Action.
+Wireless: Readying the forearm snap blades is a Free Action instead of a Minor Action.

 Katana: The legendary two-handed sword of the samurai.
 The katana has become synonymous not just with street samurai, but with shadowrunners in general, at least in the trids; they’ve got everyone packing a katana, from the decker to the mage.
 But being a silly cliché doesn’t make this blade any less dangerous, or less helpful in a fight.